cvankeuren/CARL-CS184-Final-Project/final-report.md

 </p>

 ### 3D Texture Synthesis
 Results of our full implementation on a variety of 3D solids.
+Below are 360 degree visualizations of several objects rendered using different textures.

 **Zebra Texture Fandisk**
 <p align = "left">